Walnut & Chocolate Squares

 or the Poppy Seed & Chocolate Cake

 I hope that you enjoy these Walnut & Chocolate Squares.
 If you love the combination of walnuts and chocolate, then you will love this recipe.
-I hope this gives you a little taste of Serbian desserts.
 You can let me know how this recipe turns out for you over on Instagram or in the comments below.
 I would love to hear from you, and if you get a moment, please leave a recipe rating.

 |4 egg whites|